Hubbard model for spin-1 Haldane chains

-In conclusion, we have shown that a Hubbard Hamiltonian at half-filling, defined in a 1D lattice that hosts effective $s=1$ spins at each of its four-site unit cells, realizes the Haldane phase.
-The proposed strategy opens a way to engineer spin-1 Haldane chains, as well as other layouts, through a variety of physical systems that are being explored for quantum simulation of the Hubbard model, such as cold atoms~\cite{Murmann2015,Mazurenko2017}, quantum dots~\cite{Hensgens2017,Mortemousque2021}, dopant arrays~\cite{Salfi2016}, hydrogenated graphene bilayers~\cite{GarciaMartinez2019} and spin-1/2 networks~\cite{Yang2017,Yang2021}.
+In conclusion, we have shown that a Hubbard Hamiltonian at half filling, defined in a 1D lattice that hosts one effective $s=1$ spin at each of its four-site unit cells, realizes the Haldane phase.
+The proposed strategy opens a way to engineer spin-1 Haldane chains, as well as other layouts, through a variety of physical systems that are being explored for quantum simulation of the Hubbard model, such as cold atoms~\cite{Murmann2015,Mazurenko2017}, quantum dots~\cite{Hensgens2017,Mortemousque2021}, dopant arrays~\cite{Salfi2016}, hydrogenated graphene bilayer~\cite{GarciaMartinez2019}, and, in the limit of large $U$, spin-1/2 networks~\cite{Yang2017,Yang2021}.
 Our findings pave the way to new experiments, going beyond early seminal works~\cite{Buyers1986,Renard1987,Hagiwara1990}, as well as the recent observations on triangulene spin chains~\cite{Mishra2021}.
-Additional interest comes from the fact that both the AKLT ground state and its spin-3/2 counterpart on a honeycomb lattice are resources for measurement-based quantum computing~\cite{Wei2011,Wei2012}.
+Additional interest comes from the fact that both the AKLT GS and its spin-3/2 counterpart on a honeycomb lattice are resources for measurement-based quantum computing~\cite{Wei2011,Wei2012}.

-We thank R. Ortiz and J. L. Lado for fruitful discussions, and J. C. Sancho-Garc\'{i}a for access to computer facilities.
-We acknowledge financial support from the Portuguese FCT (Grant No. SFRH/BD/138806/2018), MINECO-Spain (Grant No. PID2019-109539GB-41) and Generalitat Valenciana (Grant No. Prometeo2017/139).